japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-join.md

 Spark Structured Streaming supports *stream-stream joins* with the following:

-* <<spark-sql-streaming-StreamingJoinStrategy.adoc#, Equality predicate>> (i.e. https://en.wikipedia.org/wiki/Join_(SQL)#Equi-join[equi-joins] that use only equality comparisons in the join predicate)
+* <<spark-sql-streaming-StreamingJoinStrategy.md#, Equality predicate>> (i.e. https://en.wikipedia.org/wiki/Join_(SQL)#Equi-join[equi-joins] that use only equality comparisons in the join predicate)

-* `Inner`, `LeftOuter`, and `RightOuter` <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#supported-join-types, join types only>>
+* `Inner`, `LeftOuter`, and `RightOuter` <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#supported-join-types, join types only>>

-Stream-stream equi-joins are planned as <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>> physical operators of two `ShuffleExchangeExec` physical operators (per <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#requiredChildDistribution, Required Partition Requirements>>).
+Stream-stream equi-joins are planned as <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operators of two `ShuffleExchangeExec` physical operators (per <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#requiredChildDistribution, Required Partition Requirements>>).

 === [[join-state-watermark]] Join State Watermark for State Removal

-Stream-stream joins may optionally define *Join State Watermark* for state removal (cf. <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#stateWatermarkPredicates, Watermark Predicates for State Removal>>).
+Stream-stream joins may optionally define *Join State Watermark* for state removal (cf. <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#stateWatermarkPredicates, Watermark Predicates for State Removal>>).

 A join state watermark can be specified on the following:

-. <<spark-sql-streaming-JoinStateWatermarkPredicate.adoc#JoinStateKeyWatermarkPredicate, Join keys>> (_key state_)
+. <<spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateKeyWatermarkPredicate, Join keys>> (_key state_)

-. <<spark-sql-streaming-JoinStateWatermarkPredicate.adoc#JoinStateValueWatermarkPredicate, Columns of the left and right sides>> (_value state_)
+. <<spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateValueWatermarkPredicate, Columns of the left and right sides>> (_value state_)

 A join state watermark can be specified on key state, value state or both.